 Did you know there’s a case of identity fraud every two seconds?1 In 2020 alone, over 150 million people were affected by data breaches.2 The internet, which we all use on a daily basis, is becoming a frightening place.

 That’s why savvy consumers — like you — are looking to protect themselves.
 Many are turning to virtual private networks, or VPNs for short, to make sure their digital goings-on are protected from prying eyes.
-And if you’re in the market for such a service, it makes sense to start with one of the best-known cybersecurity providers out there — Norton.
+You can read more about what VPNs are and what they do in our guide to virtual private networks, but if you’re ready to start making decisions, it makes sense to start with one of the best-known cybersecurity providers out there — Norton.

 Norton is one of the most well-known names in cybersecurity.
 They offer world-class antivirus protection as well as one of the top identity theft protection services we’ve reviewed.
 But what about their NortonVPN service?
 How does it stand up to the competition?